Asgaard – German Security Group

 Asgaard – German Security Group (founded in 2007) is a German private military company.

 In May 2010, Asgaard secured a contract with Somali politician Ahmad Galadid Abdinur Darman, which in turn sparked controversy in Germany.
-According to spokespersons for the German Institute for International and Security Affairs and the Düsseldorf Institute for Foreign and Security Policy, Darman is a politically unimportant player in Somalia, whose political clout may change considerably if he acquires armed security.
+According to spokespersons for the German Institute for International and Security Affairs and the Düsseldorf Institute for Foreign and Security Policy, Darman was a politically unimportant player in Somalia, whose political clout might change considerably if he acquired armed security.
 That over a hundred former German soldiers would begin to play a part in Somali politics led to discussion in the German Bundestag.
 Politicians spoke of a "fall from grace," but there appeared to be little that could be done, since the German government had for years neglected to draw up rules for private military companies.